markusfleck/PARENT_GPU/README.md

 The header of the file includes the same information as for the .bat file as well as the numbers of bins which were used for the entropy calculation.
 See section
 2 for further information.
 The cpu_ram and gpu_ram parameters are the respective RAM amounts you want to provide.
 Assuming your system is not performing any other calculations (which I would discourage), be somewhat conservative with the cpu_ram and a little conservative with the gpu_ram.
 E. g., if your machine has 32 GB
-RAM and your GPU has 6 GB RAM, set 25 GiB for cpu_ram and 5.25 for cpu_ram.
+RAM and your GPU has 6 GB RAM, set 25 GiB for cpu_ram and 5.25 for gpu_ram.
 Being to aggressive here may result in either the Linux kernel or the NVIDIA driver killing your program, which might be a painful experience if you run a large system where the calculation takes a long time.
 From my experience by now, PARENT_GPU is surprisingly fast even with small CPU/GPU RAM provided.